SkyKingPX/TimedMessages/README.md

-# TimedMessages Plugin for Spigot 1.19.2
+# TimedMessages Plugin for Spigot 1.13 - 1.20+

 Sends configured messages in the chat

-### NOT WORKING YET!
+## Features / Commands

-## Features
+Create your Messages Ingame or in the config.yml. (/tm settmmsg).

-Create your Messages Ingame or in the config.yml. (/settimedmessage or /settmmsg).
+Set your period in which the messages are sent (/tm setperiod)

-Set your period in which the messages are sent (/setperiod)
+Reload the config file (/tm reloadconfig)

 ## Installation